-The Debentures will be redeemable in certain circumstances at the option of the Company or the holder.
-During the period beginning on March 16 and ending on March 31 of each year, the Company will have the right, at its option, to give notice to holders of Debentures of its intention to redeem the Debentures, in whole or in part, on March 31 in the year that is five years following the year in which notice is given, at a price equal to the principal amount thereof plus accrued and unpaid interest up to but excluding the date fixed for redemption.
-During the period beginning on March 1 and ending on March 15 of each year, holders of Debentures will have the right, at their option, to give notice to the Company of their intention to require the Company to repurchase (or to "put") the Debentures, in whole or in part, on March 31 in the year that is five years following the year in which notice is given, at a price equal to the principal amount thereof plus accrued and unpaid interest up to but excluding the date fixed for repurchase.
+The Subordinated Debentures will be redeemable in certain circumstances at the option of the Company or the holder.
+During the period beginning on March 16 and ending on March 31 of each year, the Company will have the right, at its option, to give notice to holders of Subordinated Debentures of its intention to redeem the Subordinated Debentures, in whole or in part, on March 31 in the year that is five years following the year in which notice is given, at a price equal to the principal amount thereof plus accrued and unpaid interest up to but excluding the date fixed for redemption.
+During the period beginning on March 1 and ending on March 15 of each year, holders of Subordinated Debentures will have the right, at their option, to give notice to the Company of their intention to require the Company to repurchase (or to "put") the Subordinated Debentures, in whole or in part, on March 31 in the year that is five years following the year in which notice is given, at a price equal to the principal amount thereof plus accrued and unpaid interest up to but excluding the date fixed for in part, on March 31 in the year that is five years following the year in which notice is given, at a price equal to the principal amount thereof plus accrued and unpaid interest up to but excluding the date fixed for in part, on March 31 in the year that is five years following the year in which notice is given, at a price equal to the principal amount thereof plus accrued and unpaid interest up to but excluding the date fixed for repurchase.

-Upon the occurrence of a change of control of the Company involving the acquisition of voting control or direction of more than 50% of the votes represented by the issued and outstanding Common Shares by any person or group of persons acting jointly or in concert (a "Change of Control"), each holder of Debentures may require the Company to purchase, on the date which is 30 days following the giving of notice of the Change of Control as set out below (the "Change of Control Put Date"), the whole or any part of such holder's Debentures at a price equal to 100% of the principal amount thereof (the "Change of Control Put Price") plus accrued and unpaid interest up to, but excluding, the Change of Control Put Date.
-If 90% or more of the aggregate principal amount of the Debentures outstanding on the date of the giving of notice of the Change of Control have been tendered for purchase on the Change of Control Put Date, the Company will have the right to redeem all the remaining Debentures on such date at the Change of Control Put Price, together with accrued and unpaid interest to such date.
-Notice of such redemption must be given to the debenture trustee prior to the Change of Control Put Date and, as soon as possible thereafter, by the debenture trustee to the holders of the Debentures not tendered for purchase.
+Upon the occurrence of a change of control of the Company involving the acquisition of voting control or direction of more than 50% of the votes represented by the issued and outstanding Common Shares by any person or group of persons acting jointly or in concert (a "Change of Control"), each holder of Subordinated Debentures may require the Company to purchase, on the date which is 30 days following the giving of notice of the Change of Control as set out below (the "Change of Control Put Date"), the whole or any part of such holder's Subordinated Debentures at a price equal to 100% of the principal amount thereof (the "Change of Control Put Price") plus accrued and unpaid interest up to, but excluding, the Change of Control Put Date.
+If 90% or more of the aggregate principal amount of the Subordinated Debentures outstanding on the date of the giving of notice of the Change of Control Put Date, the Company will have the right to redeem all the remaining Subordinated Debentures on such date at the Change of Control Put Price, together with accrued and unpaid interest to such date.
+Notice of such redemption must be given to the debenture trustee prior to the Change of Control Put Date and, as soon as possible thereafter, by the debenture trustee to the holders of the Subordinated Debentures not tendered for purchase.